pip-services/pip-services-docs/content/en/python/commons/convert/recursive_map_converter.md

 linkTitle: "RecursiveMapConverter"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Converts arbitrary values into map objects using extended conversion rules.
+    The RecursiveMapConverter class allows you to convert arbitrary values into map objects using extended conversion rules.

 ---

 ### Description
- The RecursiveMapConverter class converts arbitrary values into map objects using extended conversion rules.
+ The RecursiveMapConverter class allows you to convert arbitrary values into map objects using extended conversion rules.

  Important points: